daveyboywardlaw/TestingTools/README.md

 It runs accessibility test using Selenium Axe across a website of your choice using the sitemap.
 Details on Selenium Axe can be found here [Selenim Axe](https://github.com/TroyWalshProf/SeleniumAxeDotnet)

 ### Additional Information
-In the code it will run accessibilty tests on markdown.org, update some namespaces (based on the sitemap) and publish accessibility reports to C:\AccessibilityTests.
+In the code it will run accessibilty tests on markdown.org, update some namespaces (based on the sitemap) and publish accessibility reports to **_C:\AccessibilityReport_**.
 So you will need to/may want to update the following lines in the *AccessibilityTest.cs* file:

 ```var baseUrl = "http://www.mkdocs.org";```